-Total first round universe (26) candidates from (82).
+Total first-round universe (26) candidates from (82).
 Second round (11) candidates from (26).
 Initiating the third round of interviews for the search in New York and Los Angels there were (7) from (26).
-Seven U.S. based marketing executives met all the criterion set by the OIC at the third phase of universe compilation.
+Seven U.S. based marketing executives met all the criteria set by the OIC at the third phase of universe compilation.
 Between Miami, Atlanta and Redmond there were an additional (4) four candidates of interest who were second tiered if the search took a new direction based on M&A activity.

 After three rounds of interviews, it became apparent, that (3) three of the (7) seven candidates were ideals.

 Tony Filson as the OIC met again with the CEO and CFO to discuss the final (3) candidates before a final fourth round of interviews.